cobalthq/cobalt-product-public-docs/content/en/Integrations/Jira/jira-cloud.md

 {{% pageinfo %}}
 Learn how to integrate **Jira Cloud** with Cobalt.
 The availability of this feature depends on your [PtaaS tier](/platform-deep-dive/credits/ptaas-tiers/).

-If your organization uses Jira Server or Data Center, see [Jira Server and Data Center Integration](/integrations/jira/jira-server-dc/).
+If your organization uses Jira Data Center, see [Jira Data Center Integration](/integrations/jira/jira-server-dc/).
 {{% /pageinfo %}}

 ## Configuration